openkruise/openkruise.io/docs/user-manuals/resourcedistribution.md

 ### Cascading Deletion
 **ResourceDistribution controls the distributed resources through ownerReference.
 Therefore, it should be noted that when the ResourceDistribution is deleted, all the resources it distributed will also be deleted.**

+## Kustomize ResourceDistribution Generator

+ResourceDistribution Generator is a third-party plug-in of kustomize, similar to kustomize's configmap generator and secret generator.
+Using this plug-in, you can complete the work of reading files as data content to create ResourceDistribution.
+Refer to [this page](/docs/next/cli-tool/kustomize-plugin) for details.